ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 The most fundamental setup for any plane is the servo output functions.
-Flight boards vary in the number of outputs they support, some with as few as 6 outputs and others with 14 or more.
+Flight boards vary in the number of outputs they support, some with as few as 6 outputs and others with up to 16.
 Each of these outputs can be configured as needed for your airframe.

 The default outputs are very simple: